toammann/Multilayer_SMA2Microstrip/readme.md

  The agreement between simulated and measured results is very good especially considering the high manufacturing tolerances due to hand soldering and a low cost PCB.
 OpenEMS does a remarkable job here!
 In my opinion this simulator get way to less attention for its capabilities.

- This case study clearly shows that is possible in 2023 to design high performance RF hardware using open source software only.
+ This case study clearly shows that is possible to design high performance RF hardware using open source software only.

+ ### License Information

+- Layouts, 3D models, footprints: Creative Commons Legal Code CC0 1.0 Universal
+ - Program code: BSD 2-Clause License